-These definitions also support an "agency-law" understanding of the Necessary and Proper Clause that was present at the Founding.
+Only this understanding of the definitions is consistent with the Constitution's structure and context.
+See McCulloch, 17 U.S. (4 Wheat) at 407 (constitutional interpretation depends on a "fair construction of the whole instrument").
 "The law of agency was central to legal and economic life in the Founding era," and the "general contours of agency law were familiar to a wide range of eighteenth-century Americans."
 Gary Lawson & David B. Kopel, Bad News for Professor Koppelman: The Incidental Unconstitutionality of the Individual Mandate, 121 Yale L.J.
 Online 267, 272 (2011).
-The Necessary and Proper Clause was drafted by a "Committee of Detail consisting of four practicing lawyers familiar with writing agency documents and a businessman familiar with applying them."
+The Necessary and Proper Clause was drafted by a "Committee of Detail consisting of four practicing law-yers familiar with writing agency documents and a businessman familiar with applying them."
 Lawson, The Necessary and Proper Clause and the Law of Agency, supra.
 Under agency law, legal documents were used to create agency relationships that "would expressly identify the main, or principal, powers to be exercised by the agents."
 Id.
 Because "[q]uestions would naturally arise about whether the agents could exercise implied, or incidental, powers in carrying out their tasks," an agency-creating document would often include "a general clause outlining the scope of the agent's incidental powers, informed by established customs and traditions setting baselines for the incidental powers of agents in different contexts."
 Id.
 As Gary Lawson and David Kopel explain,